Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Riemann Fixed Point

 Further, $E(r)$ approaches zero again just before the radius of convergence ends (\fig{fig:EOM_FP4}).
-Thus, within the polynomials solution it is uncertain whether a second Euclidean de-Sitter solution is apparent at the fixed point or not.
-This question can, however, be answered using Pad\'e approximants.
-As seen above, the Pad\'e approximation enlarges the radius of convergence of the polynomial expansion and makes it maximal.
+However, within the polynomial solution it is uncertain whether a second Euclidean de-Sitter solution is apparent at the fixed point or not.
+This question can be answered using numerical integration, which enhances the radius of convergence of the polynomial expansion and renders it maximal.
 In \fig{fig:EOM_FP4} we show the corresponding plot for the equation of motion.
 Indeed, the enlarged radius of convergence gives rise to a second Euclidean de-Sitter solution at \beq r_{{\rm dS}_2} \approx 1.8567\,. \eeq This vacuum solution is entirely due to higher order Riemann interactions and cannot be understood from within an Einstein Hilbert approximation.
 We conclude that the Riemann fixed point displays two dS solutions in the UV scaling regime.
 Further dS or AdS solutions may exist for larger positive or negative curvature, beyond the range studied here.